 3. The Girl Who Drank the Moon

 This is another one of the Newbery Award winners, which is very thoughtful and heartwarming.
-The story is about a town, and every year the city brings the youngest child in it to be sacrificed to a witch who lives in the forest.
-They don’t know that the witch is very nice, and she’s not requesting these children at all.
+The story is about a town and every year; the city brings the youngest child in it to be sacrificed to a witch who lives in the forest.
+They don’t know that the witch is very lovely, and she’s not requesting these children at all.
 Nobody knows where the ritual came from, but it did not come from her.

-So, every year the witch comes, and she finds the baby.
+So, the witch comes every year, and she finds the baby.
 She takes them and finds a new good home on the other side of the forest.
 This is an exciting situation.
 She finds one of the children.
-When she’s taking her across the forest to the new home, she feeds her moonlight.
+She feeds her moonlight when she’s taking her across the forest to the new home.
 As they said on the back of the book, there is magic in starlight.
 The girl becomes magical, so she can’t give her to any family sell.
-The witch decides to raise herself, and it is the story of this girl growing up and how her magical abilities start to flourish.
+The witch decides to raise herself, which is the story of this girl growing up and how her magical abilities flourish.

-Because of that, she and other consequences going on this whole system with the witch and the babies.
-Also, the other force all start to become aware of each other.
+Because of that, she and other consequences are going on in this whole system with the witch and the babies.
+Also, the other forces all start to become aware of each other.
 They break down, and some nefarious evil is uncovered.
-There are a lot of flashbacks to the story, so it’s very mysterious also very imaginative.
-The dialogue is very lyrical and whimsical as Keeper of the Lost Cities.
+There are a lot of flashbacks to the story, so it’s very mysterious and also very imaginative.
+As Keeper of the Lost Cities, the dialogue is very lyrical and whimsical.

 Author: Kelly Barnhill